Stop the stigma. Get a lung screening.

 Whether the reason be stigma or something else, don’t let it stand in the way of a lung screening that could save your life.

-If you’re a current or former smoker between 55 and 77, get started by talking with a nurse navigator – you’ll discuss lung cancer risk factors and determine if a lung screening is right for you.
+If you’re a current or former smoker between 50 and 77, get started by talking with your doctor – you’ll discuss lung cancer risk factors and determine if a lung screening is right for you.